JuliaData/DataFramesMeta.jl/docs/src/index.md

 @select df $[:a, :b]
 ```

-Similarly, to selct all columns beginning with the letter `"a"`, wrap a regular expression in `$()`.
-As mentioned above, because the regex is a complicated syntax, we need to wrap it in parentheses.
+Similarly, to select all columns beginning with the letter `"a"`, wrap a regular expression in `$()`.
+As mentioned above, because the regex is a complicated syntax, we need to wrap it in parentheses, so that

 ```julia
 @select df $(r"^a")
 ```

-which will construct the command `select(df, r"^a")`.
+will construct the command `select(df, r"^a")`.

 Multi-argument selectors *may only* be used when an entire argument is wrapped in `$()`.
 For example